IBM/trino-db2/DEVELOPMENT.md

 ## Build a container image including this connector

-It uses multi-stage build and the prestosql container image from community as the base image.
+It uses multi-stage build and the trinodb container image from community as the base image.

-    docker build -t "<name>/<tag>" --build-arg BASE="prestosql/presto:347" .
+    docker build -t "<name>/<tag>" --build-arg BASE="trinodb/trino:<trino_verson_from_pom>" .

 ## Testing